lmmentel/awesome-time-series/README.md

 - [mass-ts](https://github.com/matrix-profile-foundation/mass-ts) Mueen's Algorithm for Similarity Search, a library used for searching time series sub- sequences under z-normalized Euclidean distance for similarity.
 - [matrixprofile](https://github.com/matrix-profile-foundation/matrixprofile) A Python library making time series data mining tasks, utilizing matrix profile algorithms, accessible to everyone.
 - [Merlion](https://github.com/salesforce/Merlion) A Python library for time series intelligence.
 It provides an end-to-end machine learning framework that includes loading and transforming data, building and training models, post-processing model outputs, and evaluating model performance.
+- [pastas](https://github.com/pastas/pastas) An open-source Python framework for the analysis of hydrological time series.
 - [pmdarima](https://github.com/alkaline-ml/pmdarima) A statistical library designed to fill the void in Python's time series analysis capabilities, including the equivalent of R's `auto.arima` function.
 - [prophet](https://github.com/facebook/prophet) Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.
 - [PyDLM](https://github.com/wwrechard/pydlm) Bayesian time series modeling package.
 Based on the Bayesian dynamic linear model (Harrison and West, 1999) and optimized for fast model fitting and inference.